thariq-shanavas/Rpy-monitor/README.md

     wget raw.githubusercontent.com/thariq-shanavas/Rpy-monitor/main/Rpy-monitor.py

 ## Usage
 The script takes two arguments: Duration to monitor and whether to run a stress test.
 Duration (in seconds) is passed as an integer and the option to run a stress test in parallel is passed as either 0 or 1.
+If no arguments are supplied, the script runs for 5 minutes and skips the stress test.
+If only one argument is provided, it is interpreted as the duration to monitor and the stress test is skipped.

 For example, the following command runs a CPU stress test for 5 minutes (300 seconds).
 The graph is refreshed every 5 seconds by default.